axnion/lnu-school-projects/README.md

     ```
 1. See to it that you are in the app directory `cd ~/app`
 1. Run docker compose in detached mode `docker-compose up -d`
-1. Run the Let's Encrypt client with the following command `letsencrypt certonly --webroot -w ~/app/letsencrypt/domain.com -d domain.com -d www.domain.com`
+1. Run the Let's Encrypt client with the following command `letsencrypt certonly --webroot -w ~/app/letsencrypt/domain.com -d domain.com -d www.domain.com`.
+Remember to change domain.com to your domain.
 1. Hopefully you got a message saying that you where successful, if you did not go back and check you configurations.

 #### Activate certificates